-Second is the bizarre tale of the 97-year-old billionaire underwriting a new mega-dormitory project at UC Santa Barbara.
+Second is the bizarre tale of the 97-year-old billionaire underwriting (and insisting on his own redesign) of a new mega-dormitory project at UC Santa Barbara.
 See After a Billionaire Designed a Dorm, an Architect Resigned in Protest (October 30, 2021) Maria Cramer, The New York Times; Billionaire Insists on Windowless Dorm in UCSB 'Dormzilla'" (November 2, 2021) CNN Com News Service.

-This type of unsolicited meddling and aggressive micromanagement of charitable projects also regularly pops up.
+This type of unsolicited meddling and aggressive micromanaging of charitable projects also regularly pops up.
 The donor who has been astonishingly successful in finance or technology suddenly decides - after the deal is struck - to claim expertise in entirely unrelated specialties like education and architecture.
 Reportedly, UCSB officials are twisting themselves into pretzels to maneuver a way out of this Kafka-esque future.

 Third are headlines that were just breaking ahead of our post on the first Friday of February 2022.
-Suddenly, we wrote, "...
+We noted that, suddenly, "...
 Twitter was consumed by the stories about new naming-rights controversies" surrounding Jeff Bezos's (separate) gifts to the D.C.
 Library Foundation and to the Smithsonian Institution.
 See D.C.
-Public Library Trustees Vote To Name Auditorium In MLK Library After Jeff Bezos (January 28, 2022); Exclusive: Jeff Bezos' \$200 million naming rights deal with the Smithsonian does not include a 'morals clause' (January 28, 2022) Leslie Albrecht, MarketWatch.
+Public Library Trustees Vote To Name Auditorium In MLK Library After Jeff Bezos (January 28, 2022) Martin Austermuhle, dcist; Exclusive: Jeff Bezos' \$200 million naming rights deal with the Smithsonian does not include a 'morals clause' (January 28, 2022) Leslie Albrecht.
+MarketWatch.

-But within about 48 hours of our Naming Rights In The New Year post, the world's second-richest man relinquished the honor (nabbed with a paltry \$2.7 million) of having his name emblazoned on the main auditorium of the newly refurbished MLK Library.
-See After Backlash, Jeff Bezos Suggests Naming Library Auditorium for Toni Morrison (February 4, 2022) Martin Austrermuhle, dcist.com.
+But within about 48 hours of our Naming Rights In The New Year post on February 2nd, the former Amazon head relinquished the honor (nabbed with a paltry \$2.7 million) of having his name emblazoned on the main auditorium of the newly refurbished MLK Library.
+See After Backlash, Jeff Bezos Suggests Naming Library Auditorium for Toni Morrison (February 4, 2022) Martin Austermuhle, doist.com.

 And over that weekend, too, the MarketWatch journalists were able to secure a copy of the previously secret Smithsonian naming-rights gift agreement.
-The revised version of their January 28th article - posted on February 5, 2022, makes for quite a read!
+The revised version of their January 28th article - posted on February 5, 2022 - makes for quite a read!